 Rolfing is for everyone.
 All bodies have some degree of disorder and compensation in their structure; therefore all adults of any age who suffer from any limiting physical discomfort may benefit from Rolfing SI, as long as there are no signs of a nervous disorder or a deeper pathology.

 Those, who have a history of injury or trauma and notice that the effects of their often-minor injuries are beginning to interfere with their everyday lives, should also consider Rolfing SI.
-In many cases these individuals have tried traditional medical treatments or exercise to reduce or counteract the long-term effects of old injuries with varying degrees of success.
 This group might include former and current athletes, musicians, performers or those engaged in physically demanding jobs, and those who choose not to accept the notion that the quality of their lives must suffer simply because they are aging.

-Even if someone has not experienced injury and/or trauma, Rolfing SI may offer the benefits of enhance overall body conditioning and functionality.
+Rolfing SI may offer the benefits of enhancing overall body conditioning and functionality.
 Whether you are athletic, perform tasks with repetitive-motion in daily activity, or are just looking to feel more “at home” in your body, Rolfing SI sessions may restore flexibility, increase balance, revitalise energy and leave you feeling more comfortable in your body.

 Rolfing SI can also be helpful to those who find that their physical limitations prevent them from attaining a higher level of emotional well-being.
 It can serve as an educational resource that allows them a more intimate and comfortable relationship with their body.